-I’m passionate about accessibility, and it’s something that factors into the work I do at Pexip every day as Head of Design and User Experience.
+I’m passionate about accessibility, which factors into my work at Pexip every day as Head of Design and User Experience.
 We’ve always had accessibility at the core of our strategy in designing Pexip products and accessible meeting solutions.
 We often develop features nobody ever asked us to – because our usability research suggests it's the right thing to do.
-I’d like to share some examples of how we try to go above and beyond the call of duty to make our products accessible, both for back and front-end users.
+I’d like to share some examples of how we try to go above and beyond the call of duty to make our products accessible for back and front-end users.

 Designing an accessible UX for ease of use

-One of the driving forces for video adoption in a broad sense has been accessibility – making services accessible to people who live far away from a government office or who can’t meet in person due to illness.
-So, video makes services more accessible, but if we take the next step, how do we make the video user experience (UX) itself more accessible?
+In a broad sense, one of the driving forces for video adoption has been accessibility – making services accessible to people who live far away from a government office or who can’t meet in person due to illness.
+So, the video makes services more accessible, but if we take the next step, how do we make the video user experience (UX) more accessible?

-The user experience has always been a high priority for us at Pexip and we do our best to make our technology easy to use and understand.
-I believe that users should have the freedom to join video meetings from wherever they want and feel at home when switching between our apps.
+The user experience has always been a high priority for us at Pexip, and we do our best to make our technology easy to use and understand.
+Users should be free to join video meetings from wherever they want and feel at home when switching between our apps.
 To accomplish this, we work hard to ensure our video apps are consistent in design, ease of use, and performance across devices, products, and web browsers.

-We also make it easy to integrate auto transcription, closed captioning, and language apps.
+We also make integrating auto transcription, closed captioning, and language apps easy.
 The latter can be used for live interpretation of meetings and translating the user interface, which we’ve designed with enough flexibility and customizability to enable all relevant buttons and icons to be localized.
-Overall, our design philosophy is based on minimalism and simplicity to create the simplest and best UX possible.
+Our design philosophy is based on minimalism and simplicity to create the simplest and best UX possible.

 An accessible UI uses colors strategically

-The way you use colors, text and contrasts in the user interface (UI) of software can make a world of difference for the visually impaired, while also improving ease of use and productivity for the average user.
-For instance, some of the accessibility design choices we make at Pexip include:
+How you use colors, text, and contrasts in the user interface (UI) of software can make a world of difference for the visually impaired while improving the average user's ease of use and productivity.
+For instance, some of the accessibility design choices we make at Pexip include the following: